adam-lafontaine/ProgrammingBlog/static_bv_client/public/content/posts/[005][Leak check].md

 }
 ```

 Memory leaks become a problem when they cause a program's memory usage to increase over time.
 Calls to malloc() get made repeatedly and some or many of the required calls to free() never get made.
 The severity of the problem varies.
 Sometimes an application will crash, especially if the device has limited memory.
-Other times nothing happens because the leak is very small or the program never runs long enough to generate any errors.
+Other times nothing happens because the leak is very small or the program never runs long enough to see a problem.

 Leaks are more likely to occur when a program is complicated and there is no clear owner of the memory.
 As pointers are shared between different parts of a program, it's easy to lose track of when it was created and when it should be destroyed.
 In Object Oriented Programming, memory is usually allocated when an object is created and destroyed when the object goes out of scope.
 This practice is leak-safe and is easier to manage but could have performance implications.
 Calls to malloc() and free() are very time consuming in relative terms.
 If many objects are being created and destroyed quite often, it could be a bottleneck.
 Whatever the coding style, leak-free programming is possible but leaks still end up in finished products all the time.